 Learn more about this ranking by reading our most focused methodology.

 If you want the best education out there in Communication & Journalism (Other) it's hard to do better than Quincy University.
 This is quite a common major at Quincy U, with 10.4% of undergraduate students signed up for it.
 Students who enjoy a more slow-paced life will appreciate Quincy University's location in the small town of Quincy, Illinois.

 This school's affordable yearly price is pretty attractive to cost-conscious applicants.
-If you're interested in online degree options you should consider human services, the most in-demand online major at this school.
+Many Quincy U first-year students are given scholarships.
 Obtain all of the crucial facts on Quincy U by viewing their scorecard.

 Berry College is among your best bets if you're planning on studying Communication & Journalism (Other).
 Students who appreciate the tranquility of country life may enjoy the rural region of Mount Berry, Georgia.